It’s time to change the perception of estate planning. It’s not just for the rich, or the Boomers, or the family of five down the street.

 Here’s a brief overview of the tools you can use to protect yourself and others in your estate planning.

-- Living Will and Medical Power of Attorney, aka Advance Healthcare Directive – appoints a representative to make medical decisions for you when you’re unable to do so yourself.
-And documents any of your thoughts about the medical care you would or would not like to receive, i.e., CPR and other life-sustaining measures.
+- Living Will and Medical Power of Attorney, aka Health Care Proxy – these documents make up your Advance Healthcare Directive – they appoint a representative to make medical decisions for you when you’re unable to do so yourself, and documents any of your thoughts about the medical care you would or would not like to receive, i.e., CPR and other life-sustaining measures.

 - Financial Power of Attorney – names an agent to manage your money, perform financial tasks, and make crucial financial decisions for you during a time when you cannot do so yourself.
 This may be due to incapacitation from an injury or illness, military deployment overseas, or another matter that leaves you unable to handle your financial affairs.